-6. The SWRCB has identified an additional \$240 million from the State Revolving Fund (SRF) during years 1-3 for water recycling loans that is not included in this table.
-The SRF historically includes federal Clean Water Act (EPA) and state contributions, as well as local repayments for loans.
-SWRCB does not have sufficient staff to provide this level of detail to BDA.
-Until such time that the SWRCB, EPA, and C BDA clarify the amount of SRF Water Recycling that is from federal, state, and local funds, the SRF funding will be left out of the chart.
+^{2.} In addition, the State Water Resources Control Board (SWRCB) has identified an additional \$240 million from the State Revolving Fund (SRF) for years 1-3 for water recycling loans and additional bond funds state contributions as well as local repayments for loans.
+SWRCB does not have sufficient staff to provide this level of detail to the Authority state.
+And other Water Recycling funding from federal, state, and local funds, these amounts will be excluded from the chart.